tensorflow/gnn/tensorflow_gnn/docs/guide/schema.md

 }
 ```

-The “source” and “target” fields define which node set the edges will be linking
+The "source" and "target" fields define which node set the edges will be linking
 to.
-Note that the keys for “source” and “target” must match one of the names of
+Note that the keys for "source" and "target" must match one of the names of
 the node sets provided above.
 It is also valid for edges to be defined to and
 from the same node set (both fields would be set to the same node set name).
 This set of edges has no features.

 ### Implicit Source and Target Features

 For each edge set, two additional feature tensors are always implicitly defined:

   * source: The indices on the source side of an edge (where it points from).
   * target: The indices on the target side of an edge (where it points to).

 These are defined as scalar features of type tf.int64, and are used to index
 into the features of the node sets they refer to, to gather their corresponding
 features during convolutions.
 They do not need to be defined in the schema.
 If
 you look at the encoding of the graphs on file, you may find those tensors with
-special feature names like #source and #target.
+special feature names like `"#source"` and `"#target"`.

-This is how we build graph convolution operations: by using these indices to
-gathering the node features on each side of an edge, transforming those features
-over the edge, and then aggregating the results back to the nodes as an
-embedding of the neighborhoods of each node.
-These indices are usable in the
-various modeling APIs, and you could write these convolution operators by hand
-if desired.

-Note that there are no special provisions for specifying undirected edges.
-Undirected edges differ from directional edges only in their treatment in your
-model code.
-How you use and combine the tensors, for example, making the
-features commutative with respect to the direction of the edges, is how we treat
+Note that the names "source" and "target" are purely conventional, as far as the
+TF-GNN modeling code is concerned.
+We recommend to preserve their plain English
-the edges as undirected.
-For example, if you know that a set of edges is going
+interpretation relative to the edge set name.
+For example, if you have a node
-to be undirected, you could avoid duplicating an edge from A to B as an edge
-from B to A in the input data and insert the relevant operations in your model
-code.
+set `"http_docs"` and add an edge set `"hyperlink"` on it, the target of each
+edge should be what is colloquially called target of the hyperlink (where you
+go when you click).
+A TF-GNN model built on this data can propagate information
+in the graph in either direction - or both.
+TF-GNN has no special provisions for
+undirected edges; it is up to the modeling code to use them both ways with the
+same transformation.

 ### Edge Features (Users to Videos)

-Let’s define a second set of edges, this time with some features attached to
+Let's define a second set of edges, this time with some features attached to
 them.
 We define the edges between users and the videos they watched:

 ```